openschemas/specifications/README.md

 ## How to Contribute
 Note that we are currently
 [working on a validator](https://github.com/openschemas/openschemas-python/pull/7) so that submissions are validated before any pull request is merged.
-Gotta catch those bugs! :bugs:
+Gotta catch those bugs! :bug:
 Instructions below still hold true:

  - To **contribute a new specification**, use the [spec-template](https://www.github.com/openschemas/spec-template)